 Selling through third-party delivery services can be costly, with service fees for selling through certain aggregators reaching nearly 20%.
 As a virtual restaurant, however, operators can choose how they sell.

-Using white-labeled platforms like UEAT, restaurants can take orders directly from their website rather than selling through a third-party.
+Using white-labeled platforms, restaurants can take orders directly from their website rather than selling through a third-party.
 If they want to partner with third-parties to either expand their delivery service or outsource delivery couriers (or both), they still can, but at least they’re not obligated to sell exclusively through a platform that eats into their already thin margins.

 What’s better: Ghost kitchens or virtual restaurants?

 The answer largely depends on the context.
-Ghost kitchens can be useful for launching a new business with less capital, while virtual restaurants are a solid option for existing restaurants looking to get into off-premise sales.
+Ghost kitchens can be useful for launching a new business with less capital, while virtual restaurants are a solid option for existing restaurants looking to get into off-premise sales with a different brand.

 With virtual restaurants, you can still sell through popular delivery aggregators, but you can use your own equipment and kitchen to prep orders rather than rent a ghost kitchen space.